quadsproject/quads/CONTRIBUTING.md

 ```

 * Now submit your patchset with git review (future patches you only need to run ```git review```)
-  - A Change-ID will be generated when you create your first patchset, make sure this is the last line in the commit message preceded by an empty line.

 ```
 git review